-The CONTRACTOR agrees to exercise due diligence to attempt to fill any vacant security positions within thirty (30) days of vacancy and to fill any non-security positions within forty-five (45) days after the date upon which the position becomes vacant.
-If the CONTRACTOR anticipates a problem in filling a vacant position within the thirty (30) day allowance for security positions or the forty-five (45) day allowance for non-security positions, the CONTRACTOR must request a waiver from the BUREAU on a case-by-case basis to fill a position with contracted staff.
-The request shall be submitted to the BUREAU Chief and the BUREAU's Contract Monitor.
+The CONTRACTOR agrees to exercise due diligence to attempt to permanently fill any vacant security positions within thirty (30) days of vacancy and to permanently fill any non-security positions within forty-five (45) days after the date upon which the position becomes vacant.
+After these specified times, the BUREAU shall adjust the Management Payment under Article 7.1 accordingly for vacancies not filled.
+This adjustment shall not be considered a form of liquidated or actual damages or punitive in anyway, but is a withholding of payment for a service not provided.

+If the CONTRACTOR anticipates a problem in permanently filling a vacant position within the thirty (30) day allowance for security positions or the forty-five (45) day allowance for non-security positions, the CONTRACTOR must request a waiver from the BUREAU, to be reviewed on a case-by-case basis, to fill a position with contracted staff.
+The request shall be submitted to the BUREAU Chief and the BUREAU's On-site Contract Manager.
 The BUREAU shall respond to any such request within three (3) working days.
-Positions not filled with permanent employees or contracted staff will incur vacancy deductions until the position is filled.
-A list of vacant positions along with a position control documentation must be provided to that effect to the BUREAU's Contract Monitor to be included on the monthly vacancy report submitted to the BUREAU.
-Where contracted staff is utilized, the CONTRACTOR must submit the invoice relative to payment for such contracted staff, reflecting dates of service and costs, to the BUREAU's Contract Monitor along with the position control documentation.
-The CONTRACTOR shall also submit documentation of any use of overtime to fill vacant positions after the specified times.
-The BUREAU shall adjust the Management Payment under Article-7.1 accordingly.
-This adjustment shall not be considered a form of liquidated or actual damages, but is a withholding of payment for a service not provided.

-As long as the CONTRACTOR has exercised and continues to exercise due diligence to fill a position, the fact that the position remains vacant shall not constitute an Event of Default, but if the CONTRACTOR has less than the required number of employees for more than the specified time, deductions for vacancies will be made from the monthly per diem paid by the BUREAU using the 365-day method inclusive of benefits, until such time as the position is filled permanently or with contracted staff.
+Positions filled with permanent employees before the expiration of the time period specified aboveor with contracted staff if a waiver is granted will not incur vacancy deductions A list of vacant positions along with a position control documentation must be provided to that effect to the BUREAU's On-site Contract Manager to be included on the monthly vacancy report submitted to the BUREAU.
+Where contracted staff is utilized, the CONTRACTOR must submit the invoice relative to payment for such contracted staff, reflecting dates of service and costs, to the BUREAU's On-site Contract Manager along with the position control documentation.
+As long as the CONTRACTOR has exercised and continues to exercise due diligence to fill a position, the fact that the position remains vacant shall not constitute an Event of Default, but if the CONTRACTOR has less than the required number of employees for beyond the specified time, deductions for vacancies will be made from the monthly per diem paid by the BUREAU using the 365-day method inclusive of benefits, until such time as the position is filled permanently or with contracted staff if a waiver is granted

-- D. Staff Health Requirements: The CONTRACTOR shall have all staff tested annually for Tuberculosis, and offer inoculation for Hepatitis B per the DEPARTMENT's Blood Borne Pathogens Manual and applicable ACA Standards. - E. Minimum Required Staffing Positions: As provided by ACA. - a) Staffing Qualifications: All required personnel documentation including certifications shall be maintained at the Facility. - b) CONTRACTOR Staff Conduct: The CONTRACTOR shall ensure that all staff adheres to the following requirements for conduct:
+- D. Staff Health Requirements: The CONTRACTOR shall have all staff tested annually for Tuberculosis, and offer inoculation for Hepatitis B per the DC's Blood Borne Pathogens Manual and applicable ACA Standards. - E. Minimum Required Staffing Positions: As provided by ACA. - a) Staffing Qualifications: All required personnel documentation including certifications shall be maintained at the Facility. - b) CONTRACTOR Staff Conduct: The CONTRACTOR shall ensure that all staff adheres to the following requirements for conduct: